Loading...

 All the UI Elements constraints are covered by default, using a set of Testing Techniques (see below).

-In Concordia, you can declare a State in a Variant sentence using a text between tile (~
+In Concordia, you can declare a State in a Variant sentence using a text between tile (~), like this:

 There are three types of State: